PiRanhaLysis/PiPrecious-ansible/README.md

-# Ansible playbook for the PiRogue
+# Ansible playbook for the PiPrecious

 The following steps must be conducted on a computer where you want to install piprecious.